-The author recently watched a TV show called La Femme Nikita about a woman named Nikita who is forced to be an agent for a shady anti-terrorist organization called Section One.
+I recently watched a TV show called La Femme Nikita about a woman named Nikita who is forced to be an agent for a shady anti-terrorist organization called Section One.
 Nikita has strong feelings for fellow agent Michael, and she most trusts Walter, Section One's ex-biker gadgets and explosives expert.
 Often Nikita's worst enemies are her superiors and coworkers at Section One.

-A synopsis for a season three episode is as follows:
+A synopsis for a Season Three episode is as follows: